 In my current academic work, I conduct research on voting, demographics, geography, and aspects of election administration, including registration, the structure of precincts, redistricting, and methods of voting.
 Recent papers and books focus on the relationship between the patterns of political representation, geographic location of demographic and partisan groups, and the drawing of electoral districts.
-I have published papers using statistical methods to assess political geography, balloting, and representation in a variety of academic journals including Statistics and Public Policy, Proceedings of the National Academy of Science, Science Advances, American Economic Review Papers and Proceedings, the Journal of Economic Perspectives, the Virginia Law Review, the American Journal of Political Science, the British Journal of Political Science, the Annual Review of Political Science, and the Journal of Politics.
-One of these papers was selected by the American Political Science Association as the winner of the Michael Wallerstein Award for the best paper on political economy, and another received an award from the American Political Science Association section on social networks.
+I have published papers using statistical methods to assess political geography, balloting, and representation in a variety of academic journals including Statistics and Public Policy, Proceedings of the National Academy of Science, Science Advances, American Economic Review Papers and Proceedings, the Journal of Economic Perspectives, the Virginia Law Review, the American Journal of Political Science, and the Journal of Politics.
+One of these papers was selected by the American Political Science Association as the winner of the Michael Wallerstein Award for the best paper on political economy, and another received an award from the American Political Science of the Political Science Association section on social networks.